JulioPDX/JulioPDX.github.io/juliopdx/content/posts/csfne.md

 I'll combine these two sections. `contanierEnv` sets environment variables to which our container will have access.
 One is used as a token to download our Arista cEOS images.
 If you would like to leverage the Codespace in this example, please create an account with a business email on [arista.com](https://www.arista.com/en/) (free).
 The other variable will be used in a future workflow to specify which image we would like to download.

+> It's been brought to my attention that Arista customers who register will get a token to download images.
+Apologies for the confusion.

 ```json
     "containerEnv": {
         "ARISTA_TOKEN": "${localEnv:ARTOKEN}",